-- The Educational Psychologist visits the academy when required following discussion with the SENDCO as to the purpose of each visit.
+- The Educational Psychologist visits the academy when required following a discussion with the Operational SENDCO as to the purpose of each visit.

-- The local authority Inclusive Education Support Service visits when required to provide specific information, share resources and provide in-service training.
+- The local authority visits when required toprovide specific information, share resources, and provide in-service training.

-- Specialist, direct teaching from this service is used where we do not have the necessary in-house expertise - for example, in relation to pupils with autistic spectrum disorders, or severe emotional and behavioural difficulties, or Specific Learning Difficulties.
+- Specialist, direct teaching from this service is used where we do not have the necessary in-house expertise for example, in relation to pupils with autistic spectrum disorders, or severe emotional and behavioural difficulties, or Specific Learning Difficulties.

-- Teachers from the Sensory Impairment Team work in academy to support pupils, both with and without Statements, who have vision or hearing impairment.
-The specialist teachers work directly with pupils where this is indicated.

-- The SENDCO liaises as necessary with a number of other outside agencies, for example:
+- The Operational SENDCO liaises as necessary with a number of other outside agencies, forexample:

 - 1. Social Services

 - 2. Education Welfare Service

-- 3. Academy Nurse
+- 3. NHS

 - 4. Community Pediatrician

 - 5. Speech Therapy

 - 6. Physiotherapy

 - 7. Occupational Therapy

-- Parents/carers are informed if any outside agency is involved and consent gained through the Early Help Assessment processes.
+- Parents/carers are informed if any outside agency is involved, and consent gained through the Early Help Assessment processes.